aurelion17/Inflation-Report/README.md

 # Inflation-Report
-This is an R script that connects to the APIs of Eurostat and ECB(SDW) to download inflation flash estimate releases and produce charts
+This is an R Markdown script that: 1. connects to the Eurostat & ECB/SDW APIs to download inflation flash estimates data; 2. transform the data producing new series ; 3. produces interactive charts of different inflations measures